Cortana (virtual assistant): Regions and languages

-The English United Kingdom localised version of Cortana is voiced by voice actress Ginnie Watson, while the United States localised version is voiced by Jen Taylor.
-Taylor is the voice actress who voices Cortana, the namesake of the virtual assistant, in the Halo video game series.
+The English United Kingdom localized version of Cortana was voiced by voice actress Ginnie Watson, while the United States localised version was voiced by Jen Taylor.
+Taylor was the voice actress who voices Cortana, the namesake of the virtual assistant, in the Halo video game series.

-The following table identifies the localized version of Cortana currently available.
-Except where indicated, this applies to both Windows Mobile and Windows 10 versions of the assistant.
+The following table identifies the former localized version of Cortana.
+Except where indicated, this applied to both Windows Mobile and Windows 10 versions of the assistant.

 Technology

-The natural language processing capabilities of Cortana are derived from Tellme Networks (bought by Microsoft in 2007) and are coupled with a Semantic search database called Satori.
+The natural language processing capabilities of Cortana were derived from Tellme Networks (bought by Microsoft in 2007) and were coupled with a Semantic search database called Satori.

-While many of Cortana's U.S. English responses are voiced by Jen Taylor, organic responses require the use of a text-to-speech engine.
-Microsoft Eva is the name of the text-to-speech voice for organic response in Cortana's U.S. English.
+While many of Cortana's U.S. English responses were voiced by Jen Taylor, organic responses required the use of a text-to-speech engine.
+Microsoft Eva was the name of the text-to-speech voice for organic response in Cortana's U.S. English.

-Updating
+Updates

 Cortana updates were delivered independently of those to the main Windows Phone OS, allowing Microsoft to provide new features at a faster pace.
 Not all Cortana-related features could be updated in this manner, as some features such as "Hey Cortana" required the Windows Phone update service and the Qualcomm Snapdragon SensorCore Technology.